isomerpages/mse/_issues/3-clean-water.md

 		<p>Water samples are collected and tested by NEA weekly at monitored recreational beaches.
 These tests help ensure that our beach water quality meets our recreational water quality guidelines.</p>
 		<p>Singapore's recreational water quality guidelines are adopted from World Health Organisation guidelines for Safe Recreational Waters.
 The local guidelines were established in 2008 after a careful study of the WHO guidelines, analysis of data gathered over a few years, and consultation and collaboration with other relevant agencies.</p>
 		<p>NEA also has regular cleaning regimes for our beaches.</p>
+		<p><em>High Standards Upheld</em></p>
+		<p>For the past few years, five out of six recreational beaches monitored by NEA were assessed to be suitable for primary contact activities such as swimming and wakeboarding.</p>
+		<p>The water quality at Pasir Ris beach did not meet the recreational water guidelines in the past but has since improved in 2011 to achieve the 'Good' standard.</p>
+		<p>Since 27 Jan 2012, Pasir Ris beach has joined five other popular recreational beaches where the water quality is suitable for beach goers and water activities.</p>
 	</div>
 </div>